Degree Type: Teaching Endorsement — Program Overview

 Upon graduation, Spanish majors will have:

-The 7-12 Spanish endorsement requires a major or minor in Spanish, along with the secondary education requirements as appointed by the Education Department.
+The 7-12 Spanish endorsement requires a major or minor in Spanish, along with completion of Briar Cliff's secondary education requirements.

 An international immersion experience of at least four weeks is required for students who are majoring or minoring in Spanish, with the last course of the major/minor to be taken on campus.
 Arrangements for academic credit and Spanish faculty approval must be made prior to studying abroad.